Things that made me go HMMM?

 The sooner we support ourselves, and each other, to navigate the inevitable challenges within our family, the sooner we can build stronger communities.

-I would be delighted to hear from you any insights from your own experience with family dynamics, please feel free to send me a message via email firstname.lastname@example.org
+I would be delighted to hear from you any insights from your own experience with family dynamics, please send me a message by email firstname.lastname@example.org

 All my best,